immers-space/activitypub-express/README.md

 routes.liked | Actor liked collection route
 **Optional** |
 context | String, Array.
 JSON-LD context for your app.
-Defaults to AcivityStreams + Security vocabs store | Not fully implemented - replace the default storage model & database backend with your own
+Defaults to AcivityStreams + Security vocabs store | Replace the default storage model & database backend with your own (see `store/interface.js` for API)

 ## FAQ